SabineEmden/fm-tech-book-landing-page/README.md

 Working through this project, I got lots of practice working with CSS pseudo-elements and positioning to create decorative backgrounds.

-The most challenging was the dark patterned background that covers the last section of the main content area and the page footer.
-It is similar to the light patterned background behind the page header and the hero section with the added challenge of the height of the footer not being fixed.
-Both background cover the full viewport width.
+The most challenging one was the dark patterned background that covers the last section of the main content area and the page footer.
+It is similar to the light patterned background behind the page header and the hero section with the added challenge of the variable height of the footer.
+Both backgrounds cover the full viewport width.

 I used a `::before` pseudo-element on the last section of the main content and anchor positioning with anchors on that section and on the page footer.
 To extend the background over the full viewport width, I added `width: 100vw`.